open-trackers/Task-Routine-Tracker-Plus-App/README.md

 # Task Routine Tracker+

-_A minimal & focused task tracker, for iPhone and iPad_
+_A minimal & focused task runner, for iPhone and iPad_

 For full details, including free download links from the App Store, visit: